ghl3/SpontaneousSymmetry/pages/stats/frequentist-hypothesis-testing.markdown

 Fortunately, in the case of a Simple Hypothesis, there is a way to find a division of space between the null and alternate hypothesis that maximizes the power of the test for a fixed value of the size of the test.
 This procedure can be proven, and the proof is called the Neyman–Pearson Lemma.

-The lemma simply states that on should parametarize the partitions of space by a single parameter, $\eta$, which is defined by:
+The lemma simply states that on should parameterize the partitions of space by a single parameter, $\eta$, which is defined by:

 $$
 \frac {L(data | H_0)} {L(data | H_1)} <= \eta